percona/k8spsmdb-docs/docs/operator.md

 ### `users.passwordSecretRef.key`

 Key in the secret that corresponds to the value of the user's password.
-Defaults to `password`.

 | Value type | Example |
 | ---------- | ------- |